 Employers will no longer be able to deduct retiree drug expenses for which they receive a Medicare Part D retiree drug subsidy payment.View Source

 Employers subject to the Fair Labor Standards Act are required to notify employees of the Health Insurance Marketplace and potential eligibility for premium credits.
 Aflac has created the “Health Care Reform Communications Toolkit” to help businesses comply with this communications requirement.View Source

 Effective 2014, small businesses and individuals will have the opportunity to participate in the federal- and state-facilitated Health Insurance Marketplace.
 Specific information by state can be found at healthcare.gov.

 During the first three years of insurance market reforms (2014–2016), a temporary reinsurance program for the individual insurance market will be funded by a required contribution from all group major medical plans.
 The per capita amount is paid for each enrollee by the insurer or the self-funded plan.View Source

 Small-business tax credits will expand to 50 percent of a small business’s premium costs for two consecutive years.
-These credits are available to businesses with average wages between $25,000 and $50,000, and fewer than 25 full-time workers (or 50 part-time workers) that offer health insurance through the Small Business Health Options Program (SHOP) Marketplace.View Source
+These credits are available to businesses with average wages between $25,000 and $50,000, that have fewer than 25 full-time workers (or 50 part-time workers), and that offer health insurance through the Small Business Health Options Program (SHOP) Marketplace.View Source

 Employers with at least 100 full-time equivalent employees must offer affordable, minimum value health coverage to at least 70 percent of their full-time employees and their dependents, unless the employer qualifies for 2015 dependent coverage transition relief, or face a penalty.View Sources